 The complainant said Collyer penetrated her, withdrew, licked his fingers and said “you taste sweet.”

 When asked by Levesque if Collyer had given her any indication about his intentions, she replied yes but only in hindsight and added she did not consent.

 She also testified that she felt hurt and betrayed and didn’t understand why “a fatherly figure” would abuse someone who trusted them.

-When asked why she didn’t tell someone about the alleged incident, the complainant said she didn’t think anyone would believe her.
+When asked why she didn’t tell someone, the complainant said she didn’t think anyone would believe her.

 The Crown attorney then switched his line of questioning to the nearly 600 Facebook messages recovered by the Serious Incident Response Team’s investigation through an MLAT, a type of international information agreement.

-The complainant testified that she often communicated to Collyer through the app and he eventually asked her to delete their conversation history.
+The complainant testified that she often communicated with Collyer through the app and he eventually asked her to delete their conversation history.